 - Light cardigan

 - Walking and/or hiking shoes: Click to view my favorite one

-- Warm boots: Depending on the place you are visiting, you will either need thick winter boots (for Banff, and other national parks), ankle-length booties might suffice in most cities, but ensure it has a solid outsole and insulation
+- Warm boots: Depending on the place you plan to visit, you will need thick winter boots (for Banff and other national parks).
+Ankle-length booties might suffice in most cities, but ensure it has a solid outsole and insulation

 - Moisture-wicking socks

-- Travel documents: Ensure you have your tourist visa, tour and hotel bookings, insurance, etc. in place
+- Travel documents: Ensure you have your tourist visa, tour, hotel bookings, insurance, etc., in place

 Other things to bring to Canada include sunscreen, insect repellent, and a first-aid kit when hiking.

-All of the items are available on Amazon Prime so they can be at your door in two days or less!
+All the items are available on Amazon Prime and will be at your door in two days or less!

 What can you expect to see in Canada in March?

-If you’re planning on visiting Canada in March, there are a few things you should keep in mind.
+If you’re planning on visiting Canada in March, you should keep a few things in mind.